T-Daw/Accounting_Automation/README.md

 I have another table (in csv format) with CardHolder name and Card #.

 The merge_tr_cc.py file uses python with pandas to join these two tables.
 This way, I can quickly tell who purchased what.

-My next next step is to automate the email process.
-The goal is to automatically send each employee a list of their credit card transactions and ask them to verify that these transactions are correct and to provide me with receipts.